 Deadline for Advertising – Applications received after MAY 15th will not be guaranteed printed advertising, booth placement choices will be limited.

 APPLICATIONS will be reviewed and approved by the Strawberry Faire Committee when COMPLETED with information and payments; including electrical fees for food groups ONLY.
 If you do not receive an automated e-mail confirmation immediately after you submit, than we have not received your application.
 We have a NO REFUND POLICY so please carefully follow the guidelines of the Faire.
-If for any reason we can not accept your application, you will be notified at that time and fees may be returned (less the administrative fee).
-Our goal is to post booth numbers around May 1.
+If for any reason we cannot accept your application, you will be notified at that time and fees may be returned (less the administrative fee).
+Our goal is to post booth numbers by mid-May.

 |Vendor||10×10 Booth||10×20 Booth||10×30 Booth||10×40 Booth|